mobilepadawan/APIRest/README.md

 You have some screenshots to the end of the section.

 ### Next updates
-I'm thinking to apply a loading structure sliced the content into some cathegories or maybe I'll create a navigation bar with predefined cathegories to filter.
+[X] ~I'm thinking to apply a loading structure sliced the content into some cathegories or maybe I'll create a navigation bar with predefined cathegories to filter.
 I don't know, I don't have a date or any urgency for that.
-We'll see.
+We'll see.~
+[ ] The next steps is to apply a menu or similar feature listing the Cathegories for enabling to the User th pick the list to see the content.
+[ ] I also should improve a little bit more every Poster Picture to get a similar size between all of them.
+This way prevent the Card show with a lack of blank space between differents content.

 - - - -